 General practitioners are still not allowed to prescribe medications derived from cannabis to their patients.
 Instead, a treatment plan must be initiated by a specialist.
 Treatment using medical marijuana can only be prescribed when other options have been exhausted or there is a clear benefit to using cannabis-derived products.
 Currently, only around 400 patients have received prescriptions for medical cannabis.

 CBD in the UK

-The laws surrounding CBD and hemp-based products aren’t as strict as those governing recreational and medical marijuana.
+The laws surrounding CBD and hemp-based products like disposable vape aren’t as strict as those governing recreational and medical marijuana.
 The government has been granting licenses to farmers to grow hemp since 1993, so as long as their plants contain less than 0.2% THC and they have the government’s permission, farmers are welcome to cultivate and harvest crops of male cannabis plants.
 It’s also legal to import CBD into the UK as long as it does not contain illegal levels of THC.

 The regulations for finished products differ somewhat from those placed on hemp farmers.
 CBD products used in the cosmetic industry or as health supplements must contain 1mg or less of THC.
 Businesses that fail to take adequate steps to ensure levels of THC that fall below the legal maximum place themselves at risk of facing criminal charges.

 Cannabis was briefly reclassified from a Class B to a Class C substance in the 2000s, meaning that those caught with it would not face jail time for possessing even small amounts.
 Prime Minister Gordon Brown rolled back that change in 2008, but there are signs that the laws regarding cannabis could change.
 There are several organizations advocating for reform in the UK, including: